Defining how your data is spread among workers is one of the most important aspects of distributed computation.

 | ||Pachyderm denotes the whole repository as a single datum and sends all input data to a single worker node to be processed together.|

-Glob patterns also let you take only a particular directory or subset of directories as an input instead of the whole repo.
+Glob patterns also let you take only a particular subset of the files / directories, a specific branch... as an input instead of the whole repo.
 We will elaborate on this more in the following example.

-If you have more than one input repo in your pipeline, you can define a different glob pattern for each input repo.
-You can additionally combine the datums from each input repo by using the
+If you have more than one input repo in your pipeline, or want to consider more than one branch in a repo, or any combination of the above, you can define a different glob pattern for each PFS input.
+You can additionally combine the resulting datums by using the

 group operator to create the final datums that your code processes.
 For more information, see Cross and Union, Join, Group.